arcanis/emmagic/README.md

 ## Features

   - Automatic bindings for most of the STL data structures
-  - Automatic coercion strings ⟷ numbers
+  - Automatic (and optional) coercion strings ⟷ numbers
   - In/out support for ES2015 data structures (Maps, Sets)
   - In/out support for browsers typed arrays
   - Can support any user-defined type